trickerer/Trinity-Bots/README.md

 - [CLASS-SPECIFIC options may be displayed here]
 ```

-For now, select <Create Group> and your NPCBot will join your group and you can begin your adventures!
+For now, select '\<Create Group\>' and your NPCBot will join your group and you can begin your adventures!
 As mentioned previously, the other options will be discussed further down this document.

 #### NPCBot Hiring Alternatives